vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 first went to Citibank for some banking transactions.
 After finishing, I went to Trader Joe's for grocery purchases, recorded at [food_purchases.sql](../sql/food_purchases.sql).

+## Saturday September 16

+In the early afternoon, I made a a trip to Walgreens to top up some of my stocks.
+Although this trip wasn't needed (my previous trip had already got me up to my desired amount of stocks) I thought of making this trip now so that I could benefit from some soon-to-expire coupons I had received with my previous visit, and also to increase the chances of being fully set for the rest of 2023.